 A brand strategist turned cultural heritage researcher, I work in the messy intersections of memory, curation, and narrative—especially in Nigerian contexts, where stories don't sit neatly in archives but pulse through oral traditions, everyday rituals, and the spaces we carve out for what we choose to remember or let fade.

-Before diving back into academia for my Master's in Cultural Heritage, I spent years crafting brand narratives for institutions like the Mellon Foundation and Getty Museum, helping them translate their arts and conservation missions into digital spaces for a wider audience.
+Before my Master's in Cultural Heritage, I spent years crafting brand narratives for institutions like the Mellon Foundation and Getty Museum, helping them translate their arts and conservation missions into digital spaces for a wider audience.